gmicsa/scores-microservice/README.md

 # scores-microservice

-Football scores microservice developed with Spring Boot and Angular2.
+Football scores microservice developed with Spring Boot 2 and Angular 5.

+TODOs:
+- add Lombok
+- refactor to use Spring WebFlux and Reactive Mongo Repository
+- upgrade to JUnit 5